lara-es/lara-es/README.md

 Areas of specific interest to me are climate change, mycology, health + wellness, and behavior change.
 I love to chat about these things, and more, so feel free to connect on [LinkedIn](https://www.linkedin.com/in/lara-strachan/)!

 ### My Projects:
-- [WiDS Datathon 2023](https://github.com/lara-es/WiDS_Datathon) (expected completion in March 2023)
-  - This year’s datathon, organized by the WiDS Worldwide team at Stanford University, Harvard University IACS, Arthur, and the WiDS Datathon Committee, will focus on longer-term weather forecasting to help communities adapt to extreme weather events caused by climate change.
 - [Satellite Imagery Analysis](https://github.com/lara-es/Capstone)
   - Identify areas in Colorado that would be most valuable to protect based on patterns of human pressures and biodiversity.
-Using GIS tools such as rasterio, xarray, ArcGIS, and EO Browser, created a k-Means model to classify land use, & an ArcGIS map to visually interpret findings.
+Using GIS tools such as Rasterio, xarray, ArcGIS, and EO Browser, created a k-Means model to classify land use, & an ArcGIS map to visually interpret findings.
 - [Climate Change and Coffee Production](https://github.com/lara-es/Project4)
   - Explore whether climate change has an impact on coffee production and retail price.
 Collaborated with 3 peers to design project, collect data, and implement models to gain insight and tell a compelling story.
 - [Reddit NLP Comment Engagement Analysis](https://github.com/lara-es/reddit_nlp_classification)
-  - Collect data from Reddit then build a classification model to predict whether a post would receive more than the median comments.
-Leveraged both text and qualitative features via ColumnTransformer to create a Logistic Regression pipeline.
+  - Scraped Reddit data using API’s then built a binary classification model to predict whether a post would receive more than the median comments.
+Leveraged text and qualitative features via ColumnTransformer to create a Logistic Regression pipeline.
+Achieved a 14% increase in predictive accuracy from baseline as well as information about feature importance.

 ### Recently blogged on Medium:
  <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@lara.e.strachan/0"><img src="https://github-readme-medium-recent-article.vercel.app/medium/@lara.e.strachan/0" alt="Recent Article 0">